z88dk/z88dk/src/zsdcc/readme.md

 ### Patch Information

+`sdcc-z88dk.patch` is the current default standard patch.

+`sdcc-11288-z88dk.patch` is the current zsdcc patch, retained for comparison and building against sdcc r11288.

 `sdcc-9958-z88dk.patch` is the previous zsdcc standard patch, retained for comparison and building against sdcc r9958.

 `sdcc-10892-z88dk-peep.patch` has been submitted as sdcc [feature request # 289](https://sourceforge.net/p/sdcc/patches/289/) for review, test, and integrate from that end.
 This file is retained for the record. z88dk does not normally use the sdcc peephole optimiser, so these patches remain optional.